You are now leaving the Lilly Medical website

 Abbreviations: CDR-SB = Clinical Dementia Rating–Sum of Boxes; iADRS = Integrated Alzheimer's Disease Rating Scale; NCS = natural cubic spline; PET = positron emission tomography.

 Notes: iADRS and CDR-SB used the NCS model with 2 degrees of freedom adjusted for basis expansion terms (two terms), basis expansion term-by-treatment interaction, and covariates for age at baseline, pooled investigator, baseline tau level, and baseline acetylcholinesterase inhibitor/memantine use.
-Participants that did not stop treatment were also included in the model but are not plotted here.
+Participants that did not complete course of treatment were also included in the model but are not plotted here.

 Nominal p-values: ** p<.01, *** p<.001, **** p<.0001.